 • CACFP should be expanded to allow the option of a third meal service.

-• CACFP should continue streamlining program operations and paperwork to allow for easier enrollment.
+• CACFP should continue streamlining program operations and paperwork to allow for easier enrollment for providers to serve as sponsors of the program.

 • CACFP should continue to fund nutrition and wellness education and program efforts.